bdhamilton/askesis/journal.md

 ## June 12, 2024

+### 8:30am

+I need to think through how this teacher view should work.

+For the main page, I need a list of students that includes their (1) full name, (2) email address, (3) record for the past week, and (4) trend line.
+I already have a way of getting the record for the past week, so I can use that for #3.

+Let me think backwards here.
+In the template, I want to be able to just do a `for (const student in students)` loop, and then be able to rattle off `student.fullName`, `student.weeklyRecord`, `student.trend`, and `student.email`.
+So within the router, I need to end up with a `students` array with all the `student` objects inside.

+There's a question about how much work to do in the router and how much to define in other functions.
+For now, I'm going to do some of the work in the router, and I can easily move it out later.
+So something like this:

+Get list of all students (id, email, fullname)
+For each student:
+  Get weekly record and add to object
+  Get trend and add to object
+Send student array along

+So I have two functions to write: `getStudentList` and `getTrend`.
+I'm not immediately sure how `getTrend` should work.
+Should I pass it the value of `getCountFromPastSeven` so I don't duplicate that server work?
+I already dislike that function, so I might just refactor it.
+But I'll think about that second.

 ### 8am

 I squashed the last little authentication bug, so that's done.
 It turns out that user information is assigned to the session with `passport.serializeUser`, and my trouble stemmed from a difference in the way that the registration form and the standard authentication process was naming the variables being passed in.